 - lemon juice.
 Use fresh juice from real lemons.
 It makes a difference.

 - Butter.
 The real stuff is best.
 I love the New Zealand Grass-Fed Butter from Costco and use it for baking as well.

 - Flour.
 Just a Tablespoon to thicken the sauce.
 Use cornstarch to make this recipe gluten-free.

 - Milk.
 I have not experimented with substitutes here, but please let me know if one works for you!

 - Sour cream.
 The real stuff.
 It's Daisy for me.

 - White wine.
-I love using a dry Riesling in the sauce and you won’t need much.
-I love Affentaler Riesling and you will love it in a glass to go with this meal!
-If you’re avoiding wine, use veggie broth and a dash of white wine vinegar instead.
+I love using a dry Riesling in the sauce and you won't need much.
+If you're avoiding wine, use veggie broth and a dash of white wine vinegar instead.

 - Mustard.
 Use mild mustard here, like the organic German mustard that Whole Foods sells.
 Whole grain mustard could be another great option.